The Revolution of Manual Testing in the AI Era

 You must use MCP tools for testing.

-Complete only one API endpoint's testing and documentation at a time, then ask if I want to continue.
+Complete only one API endpoint's testing and documentation at a time, then ask whether to continue.

 ...

-prompt.md’s key role is establishing strict standardization.
-No matter how many times conversations restart, AI maintains consistent workflow - foundational for large-scale application.
+The critical role of prompt.md is establishing strict standardized workflows.
+Regardless of how many times conversations restart, AI maintains consistent working methods—the foundation for large-scale application.

-- Role (current AIs are hybrid experts - ensure yours always invokes the right specialized model while saving token search time)
+- Role specification (modern AIs are mixed experts—ensure yours always invokes the specialized model while saving token search time)

-- Restate before starting (prevents AI from going rogue and wasting tokens)
+- Restate before proceeding (prevents AI derailment and wasted tokens)

-- Complete only small tasks at once (prevents AI from suddenly rambling/crashing/network errors… wasting your time)
+- Complete only micro-tasks at once (prevents sudden nonsense/crashes/network errors wasting your time)

 mem.json

-Lets AI improve gradually like human testers, becoming increasingly accurate.
+Enables AI to improve progressively like human testers, growing increasingly accurate.

-Through mem.json mechanism, AI transforms from “memory-less” tool to “learning assistant” that accumulates experience and avoids repeating mistakes.
+Through mem.json mechanism, AI transitions from “memory-less” tool to “learning assistant” that accumulates experience and avoids repeating mistakes.

 This makes AI testing efficiency increase over time.